 Defending his latest creation, Lucas argued that The Phantom Menace was a children's movie, as all the Star Wars movies were meant to be before their cult-like magnetism took hold of the American public.
 However, a behind-the-scenes featurette that accompanied the film's release to DVD in 2001 told a different story, revealing a director who wasn't entirely satisfied with his product.
 "It's a little disjointed," Lucas says at one point, after watching a rough cut of the film.
 "It's bold in terms of jerking people around.
 I may have gone too far in a few places."

 The second installment, Episode II—Attack of the Clones, premiered on May 12, 2002, at the Tribeca Film Festival.
-The third and final episode, Revenge of the Sith, debuted in May 2005.
+The third episode, Revenge of the Sith, debuted in May 2005.

 Life After 'Star Wars'